testcontainers/testcontainers-dotnet/docs/test_frameworks/xunit_net.md

     ```

 !!!tip
     Always pin the image version to avoid flakiness.
-This ensures consistency and prevents unexpected behavior, as the `latest` tag pointing to a new version.
+This ensures consistency and prevents unexpected behavior, as the `latest` tag may pointing to a new version.

 The base class also receives an instance of xUnit.net's [ITestOutputHelper](https://xunit.net/docs/capturing-output) to capture and forward log messages to the running test.